-Turpan (aka “Turfan” or 吐鲁番) is my favorite city to travel in Xinjiang.
-In my opinion, Turpan travel is the perfect combination of Silk Road history, Uyghur culture, great food, scenic beauty and convenience.
+Turpan (aka “Turfan” or 吐鲁番) is my favorite city to travel in Xinjiang in part because there are some great places to see in Turpan.
+In my opinion, traveling to Turpan is the perfect combination of Silk Road history, Uyghur culture, great food, scenic beauty and convenience.

-Thanks to the new high speed train in Xinjiang, Turpan can be a simple day trip for travelers but I usually advise people to budget at least 2-3 days of their itinerary for the area.
+Thanks to the high speed train in Xinjiang, Turpan can be a simple day trip for travelers, but I usually advise people to budget at least 2-3 days of their travel itinerary for the area.
 I believe that what’s worth seeing takes a little time.

 For those who have extra time or who happen to be in Turpan on a Friday, I’ve added two “bonus recommendations” at the end of this list that I think will make your visit to Turpan even more special – they are also two places you won’t find many (if any) foreign tourists!